KDABLabs/qt-flutter-embedder/README.md

 - Vulkan / Metal / D3D
 - Integrate into QWidget or QtQuick

+## Instructions

+Install `ms-vscode-remote.remote-containers` extension in vscode and open the `.devcontainer`.

+Build the embedder.

+Build the example by running `build_example.sh`.

+Run the example:
+`./build-dev/qtembedder -m -e examples/default_counter_app`

 ## Licensing

 Licensed as GPL-3, feel free to contact us for other licensing options.